INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 This page covers how to use RabbitMQ FMU (RMQFMU), whereas the internal workins are described in Developer Manual.
 The two parts described are: The structure of a message and how to configure properties of RMQFMU via the modelDescription file.

+**NOTE: As the Model Description file itself is parsed by RMQFMU, a copy has to be placed inside the resources folder.**

 Message Format
 ---------------
 Messages are to be in JSON format with timestamps in ISO 8061 with UTC offset - i.e.: :code:`2019-01-04T16:41:24+02:00`.